MayoCalc / Blog / Everyday

 Restaurant Tipping: The Complete Breakdown

-At sit-down restaurants in the United States, 20% of the pre-tax bill has become the standard for good service.
+At sit-down restaurants, 20% is the new standard.
 This represents a shift from the 15% norm that prevailed for decades.
 For exceptional service, 25% or more is appropriate.
 For genuinely poor service (not just a slow kitchen), 10-15% sends a message without completely stiffing a worker who depends on tips.

-A few important details: tip on the pre-tax subtotal, not the total after tax.
-If you used a coupon or gift card, tip on the original price before the discount.
-For large parties of six or more, check if gratuity was already added to the bill.
-Many restaurants automatically include 18-20% for large groups, and you do not need to tip on top of that unless you want to.
+A few things people get wrong: tip on the pre-tax amount, not after tax.
+Used a coupon?
+Tip on the original price.
+Large parties of six or more, check if gratuity was already added to the bill.
+Many restaurants automatically include 18-20% for large groups, and you don't need to tip on top of that unless you want to.

 Delivery and Takeout Tipping

-Food delivery tips should be 15-20% of the order total with a minimum of $5.
-Drivers use their own vehicles, pay for their own gas, and often receive only a fraction of the delivery fee charged by the app.
+Delivery drivers: 15-20% of the order with a $5 minimum.
+They're using their own car, paying for gas, and the app takes a cut of the delivery fee.
 In bad weather, for late-night orders, or for large orders, tip on the higher end.

-Grocery delivery (Instacart, Walmart, etc.) follows the same guidelines: 15-20% with a $5 minimum.
-If your order includes heavy items like cases of water or the delivery involves stairs, increase the tip accordingly.
+Grocery delivery (Instacart, Walmart): same deal, 15-20% with a $5 floor.
+If someone carried 6 cases of water up to your apartment, tip like you mean it.
+If the delivery involves stairs, increase the tip accordingly.

-Takeout tipping has changed significantly since 2020.
-While it is not as firmly expected as dine-in tipping, a 10-15% tip is now considered a polite gesture, especially for large or complex orders.
+Takeout tipping got weird after 2020.
+It's not as expected as dine-in, but 10-15% has become normal, especially for large or complex orders.
 The staff who assemble, check, and package your order appreciate it.

 How to Tip on a Group Bill

-Splitting a bill among friends adds a layer of complexity.
-The fairest approach: calculate the tip on the full bill first, then divide the total (bill + tip) by the number of people.
-Do not calculate individual tips on individual meal costs, as rounding errors add up and the server often ends up short.
+Splitting a group bill is where friendships get tested.
+The right way: calculate tip on the full bill first, then divide the total by the number of people.
+Don't calculate individual tips on individual meal costs, as rounding errors add up and the server often ends up short.

 For example, if four friends share a $200 dinner and want to tip 20%, the tip is $40.
 The total is $240, and each person pays $60.
 This is exactly what our Split the Bill Calculator does automatically.